RibbonCommunications/sbc_aws_cloudformation/supported/standalone/existing-stack/README.md

 17. The user will be returned to the Create role window.

 18. You can verify that your role was created by typing the name of the created role in the search area.

-For more information on creating and using IAM roles and policies, refer toAWS online documentation at[IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)and[IAM Policies](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-for-amazon-ec2.html).
+For more information on creating and using IAM roles and policies, refer to AWS online documentation at[IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html)and[IAM Policies](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-policies-for-amazon-ec2.html).